-The appellant Shri.
-Vinaychandran is a consumer of Licensee KSEBL with consumer no. 1167336009405 under the Electrical Section, Vaniyambalam with connected load 9.786 KW in 3 phase with LT 1 A tariff which was effected on 07/01/2010.
-The appellant had installed 5 KVA On Grid Solar Plant on 21/02/2019 and then he had became a Prosumer.
+The appellant Shri.P.Sasikumar is a consumer of Licensee KSEBL with consumer no. 116521402371 under the Electrical Section, Alanallur under LT 1 A tariff.
+The appellant had installed On Grid Solar Plant and then he had became a Prosumer.
 The appellant had questioned the method of calculation of Fixed charges by the Licensee.
-The Licensee is charging fixed charges for the total consumption including the self used energy from the self generated by the solar panel.
+The Licensee is charging fixed charges for the total consumption including the self used energy from the self generation the solar panel.
 This way of charging fixed charges is not as per the KSERC (RE & Net metering) Regulation 2020 which states that the energy charges are to be collected only for the net consumption.
 The appellant had filed the petition to the CGRF and CGRF issued order on completing the procedure on 04/04/2025.
 Aggrieved by the order of CGRF, this appeal petition is filed to the Kerala State Electricity Ombudsman.